G$^{2}$SF-MIAD: Geometry-Guided Score Fusion for Multimodal Industrial Anomaly Detection: Introduction

 Feature-based anomaly detection approaches have gained popularity due to their flexibility and strong performance \cite{guo2023mldfr,roth2022towards,tu2024self,horwitz2023back,wang2023multimodal}.
 These methods model the distributions of extracted features, obtained by either handcrafted descriptors or frozen networks, and assign feature-wise anomaly scores.
 For example, the memory bank-based methods, e.g., PatchCore \cite{roth2022towards}, construct a memory bank of representative prototypes from the whole training dataset and define the anomaly score as the distance to the nearest prototype in the memory bank.

-In multimodal scenarios, a challenge centers on developing effective fusion strategies to integrate detection results from individual modalities.
-Despite efforts to cross-modal relationships, existing methods typically employ simplistic strategies such as direct addition \cite{horwitz2023back} or maximum value selection \cite{chen2023easynet} of anomaly scores across modalities, while \cite{wang2023multimodal} utilizes a One-Class Support Vector Machine (OCSVM) for score combination.
-However, these methodologies face a critical limitation: unimodal anomaly scores frequently demonstrate insufficient discriminative capacity in practical applications.
+Despite efforts in multimodal methods to learn intermodal representations or mining crossmodal relationships \cite{Asad2M3DF, costanzino2024multimodal, wang2023multimodal}, leveraging the valuable unimodal detection results complementary to the above intermodal information remains underexploited.
+Current strategies—such as score addition \cite{horwitz2023back}, max selection \cite{Chu2023Shape}, or One-Class Support Vector Machine (OCSVM) \cite{wang2023multimodal}—face a critical limitation: unimodal anomaly scores frequently demonstrate insufficient discriminative capacity in practical applications.
 As visualized by Fig. \ref{fig:intro_multimodal}, even normal regions in both point cloud and image data exhibit unexpectedly elevated anomaly scores.
 These unreliable unimodal assessments consequently compromise the fusion performance.
 To obtain more discriminative anomaly scores, feature adaptation \cite{reiss2021panda, tu2024self} can be applied that adapts original features into more compact representations beforehand, followed by standard methods, e.g., PatchCore \cite{roth2022towards}, to calculate final anomaly scores.
 One limitation is that critical details of original features essential for anomaly detection may be over-confidently compromised during first-step adaptation.

 This paper re-examines memory bank-based unimodal approaches, revealing a fundamental geometric limitation for their insufficient discriminative capacity: Existing methods compute anomaly scores via isotropic Euclidean distances in local feature spaces centered on memory prototypes, as illustrated in Fig. \ref{fig:motivation}, but critically ignore other local geometric characteristics ( e.g., directional patterns) essential for anomaly detection.
 To address this limitation, we propose Geometry-Guided Score Fusion (G$^{2}$SF) - a framework that replaces isotropic distances with a learned anisotropic local distance metric for multimodal anomaly detection.
 Specifically, we introduce a Local Scale Prediction Network (LSPN) that derives direction-aware scaling factors to characterize local directional distributions of both modalities in the joint feature space.
 Subsequently, we formulate a fused metric combining these scales with original Euclidean distances from two modalities to amplify normal/anomaly discrepancies, as shown in Fig. \ref{fig:motivation}.